Arafat7616/Shop-Management-Laravel-Javascript/README.md

 ## General info
 This project is a simple shop management project .There have Staff Management , Inventory management , and POS (Point of sale )

+## Note
+    every product price is 200 taka .So sale every product more then 200 Taka.According to dummy data.

 ## Technologies
 Project is created with: